vstacked/media_duplicate_detector/README.md

 ## TL;DR

+This program detects duplicate files using two methods:
+- ***Perceptual Hash computation***: This method is used for images and videos.
+- ***SHA-256 hash***: This method is used for other file types (documents, PDFs, presentations, and text files).

-Program for detecting duplicate images & videos using the 'Perceptual Hash computation' method and moving them into their respective group folders.
-How to use:
+The program then moves duplicate files into their respective group folders.

-1. You need to install __ffmpeg__ on your system [first](https://github.com/akamhy/videohash/wiki/Install-FFmpeg,-but-how%3F), then download application on tab Releases.
-2. Run the program, happy detecting!
+**How to Use:**
+1. **For Video Detection**:
+    - Install [ffmpeg](https://github.com/akamhy/videohash/wiki/Install-FFmpeg,-but-how%3F) on your system first.
+    - Download the application from the "Releases" tab.
+2. **For Other File Types:**
+    - You don't need ffmpeg.
+Just download the application.
+3. Run the program and start detecting duplicates!
 ***

 <br>